-Subpart A. Student Transfer Rights.
-Students who transfer have the right to:Part 4.
-System College and University Rights and Responsibilities.
+Subpart A. Student transfer rightsPart 4.
+System College and University Rights and Responsibilities

-- Receive comparable treatment with respect to course and program requirements, whether they are transfer students or direct entry students at a System institution;
+- Receive comparable treatment as transfer students or direct entry students with respect to course and program requirements at a college or university;

-- Receive clear, accurate, and current information about transfer admission requirements and deadlines, degree requirements, transfer policies and procedures, articulation agreements, course equivalencies, and the Minnesota Transfer Curriculum;
+- Receive clear, accurate, and current information about transfer admission requirements and deadlines, degree requirements, transfer policies and procedures, articulation agreements, course equivalencies, transfer tools, and the Minnesota Transfer Curriculum;

 - Access course outlines, consistent with the requirements of Board Policy 3.21;